vim-advent-calendar/vimways.org/content/2019/latex-in-vim/index.md

 Latex is a text-based description of document structure.
 Basic text-formatting is augmented with a number of packages enabling mores specific behaviour.
 Latex has become a standard in publishing in many fields.
-But it's use is by no means restricted to that.
+But its use is by no means restricted to that.
 I use Latex for keeping notes, creating presentations and any other kind of formatting where plain-text is not quite enough.